hyperware-ai/hyperware-book/src/cookbook/zk_with_sp1.md

 ```
 and navigate to a project, which conveniently contains a fibonacci function example.
 Modify it slightly to match what our fibonacci program does.
-You can more or less copy-and-paste the fibonacci function from your Kinode app to the `program/src/main.rs` file in the SP1 project.
+You can more or less copy-and-paste the fibonacci function from your Hyperware app to the `program/src/main.rs` file in the SP1 project.
 It'll look like this:
 ```rust
 #![no_main]